akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 Jest is a simple testing library that works with zero configuration.
 Because of its great API - if you're already using Mocha - with a few find & replace and minimal effort you can move to Jest, without having to rewrite any of your tests.

-In this post I'll show you how I tweaked my existing environment setup, and what needed some refactoring.
+In this post I'll show you how I tweaked my existing Mocha setup to achieve this.

 If you're new to Jest, don't forget to check out their [Getting Started](https://jestjs.io/docs/en/getting-started) page as well.